Explained: What Is a Satellite and How Does It Work?

 Communication

-Have you ever asked yourself why you can text, call, or even send a photo to anyone you want, either in your home country or a different one, effortlessly?
+Have you ever wondered why you can effortlessly text, call, or even send a photo to anyone you want, either in your home country or a different one?

-Chances are that you have never even thought about it, but because you are reading this article, the answer is due to communication satellites.
+Chances are that you have never even thought about it, but because you read this article, the answer is due to communication satellites.

-Before communication satellites came along, people were unable to communicate with their loved ones.
+Before communication satellites, people could not communicate with their loved ones.

-Your phone’s transmission signals travel in a straight line, and if you are separated from the person you want to talk to by a mountain, the signals are blocked and hence no communication.
+Your phone’s transmission signals travel in a straight line, and if you are separated from the person you want to talk to by a mountain, the signals are blocked, and hence, there is no communication.

 Fortunately, communication satellites enable signals to be sent everywhere and anywhere without any problem.